juanbkm/donor2019/content/modalities/trust-funds/multi-partner-trust-funds.md

 draft: false
 ---

+{{< dr-artimage src="./images/modalities/psc.jpg" width="50%" align="left-ni" caption="" >}}

 Of the $181 million allocated by trust funds to sovereign projects, $57 million (32%) came from multi-partner trust funds.

 In 2019, 14 projects were approved with funding from multi-partner trusts funds.
-The High-Level Technology Fund provided a total of $12.1 million for 12 projects, the Asia Pacific Project Preparation Facility for $45 million for one project, and the Cooperation Fund in Support of Managing for Development  Results funded one project with $10,000.
+The [High-Level Technology Fund](./modalities/trust-funds/multi-partner-trust-funds/#hltf) provided a total of $12.1 million for 12 projects, the [Asia Pacific Project Preparation Facility](./modalities/trust-funds/multi-partner-trust-funds/#apppf) for $45 million for one project, and the Cooperation Fund in Support of Managing for Development Results funded one project with $10,000.
+All ADB-approved projects is net of savings for financially completed projects and direct charges.

+All ADB-approved projects is net of savings for financially completed projects and direct charges.

 {{< mptf >}}